Loy Krathong Festival

 Last Updated on November 8, 2024

 Loy Krathong is a beautiful light festival in the Kingdom of Thailand filled with luminous Krathongs in lotus shapes and incredible reflections in the water.
 This stunning celebration, commonly known as Diwali or “Festival of Lights,” has every individual pay respects to water deities, let go of all the ill-energy, and celebrate water that is such a necessity in everyone’s day.
 Even though Loy Krathong is celebrated across the globe, many interesting facts connected with the event are not quite well-known.
 Here, we will reveal 10 fascinating and spellbinding features of the Loy Krathong Festival that you probably hadn’t known existed.
+Here are 10 Fascinating Facts About the Loy Krathong Festival:

 The Origins of Loy Krathong Date Back Over 700 Years